Subaru Crosstrek Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average auto insurance rates for a Subaru Crosstrek are $1,174 annually including full coverage.
-Comprehensive costs on average $250, collision insurance costs $400, and liability coverage is estimated at $388.
-A liability-only policy costs approximately $434 a year, and high-risk insurance costs around $2,526.
-16-year-old drivers cost the most to insure at up to $4,406 a year.
+Average insurance rates for a Subaru Crosstrek are $1,174 a year including full coverage.
+Comprehensive costs approximately $250 a year, collision costs $400, and liability insurance costs $388.
+A policy with just liability insurance costs as little as $434 a year, with coverage for high-risk drivers costing around $2,526.
+Teen drivers receive the highest rates at $4,406 a year or more.

 Average premium for full coverage: $1,174

-Prices include $500 policy deductibles, 30/60 liability limits, and includes medical and UM/UIM coverage.
-Prices are averaged for all 50 U.S. states and for all Crosstrek models.
+Prices are based on $500 comprehensive and collision deductibles, 30/60 liability coverage, and includes UM/UIM and medical coverage.
+Rates are averaged for all 50 U.S. states and Crosstrek trim levels.

 Use the form below to get customized rates for your location.